n1x0ps/archinstall/README.md

 ## Running from a declarative [config](examples/base-config.json)

 Prequisites:
-   1. Create a .env file with the following contents to provide credentials for user creation
+   1. Create a .env file with the following contents to provide credentials for user creation.

     ROOT_PASSWD=<root_password>
     USERS={ "<user1>": { "!password": "<password>" }, "<user2>": { "!password": "<password>" }}
     SUPERUSERS={ "<superuser1>": { "!password": "<password>" }, "<superuser2>": { "!password": "<password>" }}

-   2. Edit the config according to your requirements [config](examples/base-config.json)
+   2. Edit the [config](examples/base-config.json) according to your requirements.

 Assuming you are on a Arch Linux live-ISO and booted into EFI mode.